 How do we teach children with SEND?

 We use assessment in order to monitor and track individual progress.
+The Birmingham SEN toolkits are used to assess progress for pupils with with cognition and learning difficulties who are working significantly below the level of their peers.
 We use teacher assessment, previous and current data, comparisons to national data and information provided by parents and the child to build a picture of strengths as well as barriers to learning.

 We use pre and post assessment in order to effectively monitor additional interventions to ensure that they are matched to the child’s needs.
 We regularly review provision to ensure that barriers to learning are being removed and children are making progress.